-[Registration] GPA 2025 SEOUL: Open Net is advancing Asia Pacific Digital Consumer Dialogue, a CSO alliance to engage treaty makers
+GPA 2025 SEOUL: Open Net is Advancing Asia Pacific Digital Consumer Dialogue, a CSO alliance to engage treaty makers

-On the side line of Global Privacy Assembly 2025 Seoul, Open Net , Access Now, Consumers Japan, Consumers Korea, Engage Media, Privacy by Design Lab Japan, Public Citizen; Professor Hiroshi Miyashita, Chuo University; Javier Ruiz Diaz, Centre for Inclusive Trade Policy will be holding Advancing a digital consumer dialogue in the Asia-Pacific, an event to present and advance the Asia-Pacific Digital Consumer Dialogue (tentative name) with the following aims:
+On the side line of Global Privacy Assembly 2025 Seoul, Open Net , Access Now, Consumers Japan, Consumers Korea, Engage Media, Privacy by Design Lab Japan, Public Citizen; Professor Hiroshi Miyashita, Chuo University; Javier Ruiz Diaz, Centre for Inclusive Trade Policy held Advancing a digital consumer dialogue in the Asia-Pacific, an event to present and advance the Asia-Pacific Digital Consumer Dialogue (tentative name) with the following aims :

 Overall aim: